goauthentik/authentik/website/integrations/services/fortigate-admin/index.md

 You can use the following commands on the FortiGate to enable debugging:

 1. Debug saml daemon
-   This will provide all possible output from the saml daemon.
+   This will provide all possible output from the SAML daemon.
    `diag debug application samld -1`

 2. Enable debug timestamps (optional)